edrojas3/rotation/README.md

 e = getSessionStruct(id)
 ```

-Where 'e' is a structure with all the information and 'id' is the identifier (file name without the extension).
+Where 'e' is a structure with all the information and 'id' is the file identifier with the full path (ex.
+C:\Data\d1608091032).
+Notice that there is no file extension.

 ## Pyschophysics
 In each trial, the stimulus rotation was randomly selected from a set of 12 possible magnitudes: -3.2,-1.6,-0.8,-0.4,-0.2-0.1,0.1,0.2,0.4,0.8,1.6,3.2 (degrees of rotation, positive numbers represent left rotations).
 The way we evaluated behavioral data is by plotting how many 'left' choices the monkeys emitted as a function of stimulus magnitude.